Account of Archibald Campbell

 Document 1788From the letter book of Joseph Howell, Assistant Commissioner of Army Accounts in the Board of Treasury's Office of Army Accounts.
 Discusses the account of Archibald Campbell.

-⇣No human transcription currently available for this document.
+No human transcription currently available for this document.

 This transcription was generated by machine using Anthropic's Claude Code (a mix of sonnet and opus models).
 It may contain errors or inaccuracies.
 Please verify against the document image.
 Learn more about our generative AI methodology.

-New York May 19th 1788
+New York.
+May 19th 1788

-2 Sir,
+Sir,

-Your letter of the 4th of April last with Capt Laughrys receipt was handed to me by General Irvine —
+Your letter of the 4th of April last with Capt Laughlys receipt was handed to me by General Irvine —

 The two accounts exhibited by you on account of the late Lieut.
 Archibald Campbell differ so materially in the number of men inlisted I do not think myself justifiable in allowing the charges exhibited without more satisfactory vouchers.
-The first account which appears in the hand writing of Mr Campbell particularly specifies "for recruiting from the 15th [undecipherable] to the 4th of July 1777" and only contains fourteen men.
-This account I am led to believe to be an original for the following reasons (viz)
+The first account which appears in the hand writing of Mr Campbell particularly specifies "for recruiting from the 15th [undecipherable] to the 4th of July 177[undecipherable]" and only contains fourteen men. this account I am led to believe to be an original for the following reasons (viz)

 Type